rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 **Explicit initialization from python prompt**

 A pool of yade instances can be spawned with mpy.initialize() as illustrated hereafter.
-Mind that the next sequences of commands are supposed to be typed directly in the python prompt after starting yade normally, it will not give exactly the same result if it is pasted into a script executed by Yade (see the next section on automatic initialization).
+Mind that the next sequences of commands are supposed to be typed directly in the python prompt after starting yade, it will not give exactly the same result if it is pasted into a script executed by Yade (see the next section on automatic initialization).

 .. initialize the context for next "ipython" sections
 .. ipython::